LIAAD/Time-Matters/README.md

         - how many sentences that word or date appears.
         - Exact position on sentence that the word or date appears.

-    - Calculate the similarity of the relevante words and the canditate to relevante date.
+    - Calculate the similarity of the relevante words with the canditate to relevante date.